View the Hurricane Preparedness Guide 2020 (PDF).

 - Flashlights or candles and matches

 - Extra batteries

 - Basic first-aid supplies

-Do not open your refrigerator or freezer.
 The food will stay fresh longer if the doors are not opened.
-Before a tropical storm containing strong winds warning, turn up refrigerator to maximum cold.
-A full freezer will keep food frozen up to 72 hours if the door is not opened.
-Freeze a jug or two of water in your freezer prior to a major storm to help keep foods cold longer.
+Before a tropical storm containing strong winds warning, turn up the refrigerator to maximum cold.
+A full freezer will keep food frozen for up to 72 hours if the door is not opened.
+Freeze a jug or 2 of water in your freezer prior to a major storm to help keep foods cold longer.

-Secure outside items.
 During a tropical storm warning, secure lawn furniture and other loose materials outdoors.
 Wedge sliding glass doors to prevent lifting from their tracks.
-Windows should be secured with tape, plywood or shutters.
+Windows should be secured with tape, plywood, or shutters.

-Use generators safely.
 If you use a generator, it should be hooked to appliances only — not to your fuse box — or you must use an appropriate double-throw transfer switch to prevent electricity from flowing from your generator back out onto power lines during an outage.
-This back flow could electrocute a line worker trying to restore your power.
-When electricity has been restored, the switch will also prevent power from flowing back in and destroying your generator.
+Visit our Generator Safety page for more information.

 SVEC offers information and assistance to anyone who may have questions about the installation and use of a portable generator.
 Members with concerns about the use of a generator may call the cooperative at (386) 362-2226 or (800) 447-4509.